BioJulia/PopGen.jl/docs/getting_started/juliaprimer.md

 12
 ```

-Julia will still process the command and assign `10 + 2` to `x`, but it won't show you the output in the terminal.
-We sometimes include a semicolon after commands in these docs to mimic what the REPL output would look like without spitting back out an array of over 200 values. **These semicolons are optional**
+Julia will still process the command and assign `10 + 2` to `x`, but it won't show you the output.
+We sometimes include a semicolon after commands in these docs to mimic what the REPL output would look like without spitting back large volumes of text. **These semicolons are optional**

 ### In between assignment commands

-If you see a semicolon in between two variable assignments, like so:
+If you see a semicolon in between two variable assignments or commands, like so:

 ```julia
 julia> x = [1,2] ; y = [3,4]